 If you’re looking for a truly unique and memorable experience while touring the Grand Canal, here are some must-see attractions:

 Legends of the Ca Dario

 The gorgeous pink marble Palazzo Ca Dario, a classic example of the Venetian Gothic style, was built in the mid-1400s overlooking the Grand Canal.
-Known to locals as the “house of no return,” this graceful palace is quite possibly the best-known haunted house in the world.
-The horror stories surrounding Ca Dario began almost as soon as it was built and continue into the 20th century.
+Known to locals as the “house of no return,” this graceful palace is possibly the best-known haunted house globally.

-Home to the Dario family for several hundred years, the mansion’s first victim was Marietta Barbaro, the daughter of the original owner.
-She was imprisoned in the house, and starved to death.
-Not long after, her father and husband both died, while her brother, Vincenzo, was murdered there.
+Home to the Dario family for several hundred years, the mansion’s first victim was Marietta Barbaro, the original owner’s daughter.
+She was imprisoned in the house and starved to death.
+Not long after, her father and husband died, while her brother, Vincenzo, was murdered there.

 Proving that beauty can indeed be deadly, the Palazzo Ca Dario is a fascinating introduction to the history of the Grand Canal.